 The potential impact on flood risk from future development, both within the District and the wider catchment draining into the District, is fully recognised by the Board.
 The Board will take an active role in the assessment of local plans, major development and, individual (planning) applications, to prevent inappropriate development and land use to ensure that flood risk is not increased.
 This will include, where appropriate, providing pre-application advice and checking of flood risk assessments.

 Where appropriate the Board will seek contributions from developers to cover the cost of both immediate and longer term works necessary to mitigate against any resultant increase in flood risk.
-Such contributions will be recorded in accordance with the National Planning Policy Framework and associated technical guidance.

 The Board will where appropriate designate structures or features affecting flood risk using section 30 of the Flood and Water Management Act 2010.

 The Board will publicise the local risks from flooding, the reasons for managing water levels within the District and articulate the efforts being undertaken by the Board to manage water levels and flood risk as well as the steps the local community and land managers can take to assist in its management.

 The Board will be open and transparent in its actions and decisions.
 The Board will comply with the requirements set out in the relevant Local Government transparency code.

 The Board will provide an overview of the objectives and costs of its water level management operations by publishing on its website:

 A record of the watercourses it periodically maintains;

 A statement of the types of general maintenance activities it routinely undertakes and why;